PereViader/ManualDi/README.md

 ### SkipDisposable

-When this extension method is used, the container skips the runtime check for `IDisposable` and `IAsyncDisposable`** during the disposal phase, and consequently, does not dispose the instances.
+When this extension method is used, the container skips the runtime check for `IDisposable` and `IAsyncDisposable`** during the disposal phase for the instance where it is used and, consequently, does not dispose the instance.

 Delegates registered using the `Dispose` method will still be invoke.